SaliMeholli/SaliPortfolio/saliportfolio/content/Posts/Post2.md

 ---
 path: SSG-SSR

 description: NextJs is a framework built on ReactJs, used for improving page performance and overall user experience.
-The problem NextJs solves is related to the nature of single page applications (SPAs), and how they render in the browser.
 title: ServerSide vs Static Props
 image: /images/ssr.webp
 date: 10.05.2023